With Trump’s Twitter megaphone gone, Silicon Valley’s power rings loud

 It may take historians years to grasp the full implications of the social media hurricane that Trump has conjured ever since he announced his intention to run for president five and a half years ago.
 But it took a single week, underscored by a single remarkable day, to appreciate what happened when that storm headed back out to sea.

-This emerging new world — free from both Trump’s tweets and the kaleidoscope of reactions to Trump’s tweets — has dawned suddenly, costing the president his ability to speak directly with 88 million followers, unfiltered by journalists or other traditional gate keepers, with a few taps of his fingers on his iPhone.
+This emerging new world — free from both Trump’s tweets and the kaleidoscope of reactions to Trump’s tweets — has dawned suddenly, costing the president his ability to speak directly with 88 million followers, unfiltered by journalists or other traditional gate keepers, with a few finger taps on his iPhone.

 Trump’s ability to shape events has diminished dramatically since he was banned Friday night, at a politically perilous moment for him.
 This removed an account that, analysts said, helped fuel the rage that consumed the U.S. Capitol last week and is threatening to flare again ahead of next week’s Inauguration.
 But Twitter’s action also removed a bountiful source of ideas and impressions followed avidly by his supporters.